-Into the Desert: Questions of Coloniality And Toxicity
+Into the Desert: Questions of Coloniality and Toxicity

-Fall 2020 Preston H. Thomas Memorial Symposium
+2020 Preston H. Thomas Memorial Lectures

-- Paulo Tavares: Plantation Desert, October 26, 10 a.m.
+- Paulo Tavares: Plantation Deserts, October 26, 10–11 a.m.

-- Asaiel Al Saeed, Aseel AlYaqoub, Saphiya Abu Al-Maati, and Yousef Awaad: Space Wars: An Investigation into Kuwait's Hinterland, November 5, 3:00 p.m.
+- Asaiel Al Saeed, Aseel AlYaqoub, Saphiya Abu Al-Maati, and Yousef Awaad: Space Wars: An Investigation into Kuwait's Hinterland, November 5, 3:00–4:30 p.m.

-- Nadim Samman: Title to come, November 6, 3:00 p.m.
+- Nadim Samman: The Antarctic Imaginary, November 6, 3:00–4:30 p.m.

-- Menna Agha: Architecture as Governance: Displacement, Resettlement, and Power Tensions in Nubian Resettlement Villages, November 9, 10 a.m.
+- Menna Agha: Architecture as Governance: Displacement, Resettlement, and Power Tensions in Nubian Resettlement Villages, November 9, 10–11 a.m.

-- Alessandra Ponte: Matters of Extraction: The Lithium Triangle (Argentina, Bolivia, Chile), November 16, 10 a.m.
+- Alessandra Ponte: Matters of Extraction: The Lithium Triangle (Argentina, Bolivia, Chile), November 16, 10–11 a.m.

-- Solveig Suess: Title to come: November 23, 10 a.m.
+- Solveig Suess: Overland, There's Shorter Time to Dream, November 23, 10–11 a.m.

-- Zoé Samudzi: Title to come: November 30, 2020.
+- Zoé Samudzi: Fraught Desert Memorials, November 30, 2020, 10–11 a.m.

 The Preston H. Thomas series is funded through a gift to Cornell's College of Architecture, Art, and Planning from Ruth and Leonard B. Thomas of Auburn, New York, in memory of their son, Preston.
 The symposium lectures are free and open to the public.

-Ariella Aïsha Azoulay: Palestine is there, where it has always been
+Ariella Aïsha Azoulay: Palestine is There, Where it Has Always Been

-Architecture makes acceptable the imperial project of world destruction and legitimates the world's (re)construction on empire's terms.
-Thus, for example, those who destroyed Palestine—a shared world shaped during centuries as well as an echo-system—could describe their project as an achievement, a project of construction—"they made deserts bloom [...] built villages and towns, and created a thriving community [...] bringing the blessings of progress to all the country's inhabitants" (from the "Declaration of Independence," 1948).
+"Architecture makes acceptable the imperial project of world destruction and legitimates the world's (re)construction on empire's terms.
+Thus, for example, those who destroyed Palestine—a shared world shaped during centuries as well as an echo-system—could describe their project as an achievement, a project of construction—'they made deserts bloom [...] built villages and towns, and created a thriving community [...] bringing the blessings of progress to all the country's inhabitants" (from the "Declaration of Independence,' 1948).
 Unlearning imperialism consists of a refusal to accept what was achieved through destruction as a fait accompli.
 Palestine was destroyed in 1948 and since then settler-colonial state apparatuses called Israel to proclaim its disappearance.
 What does it mean?
-Through a series of photographs, we will look at the unstoppable imperial movement of (forced) migration of objects and people in different circuits and the destruction of the worlds of which they were part, as well as at the transformation of these worlds into construction sites where everything could be made into raw material.
+Through a series of photographs, we will look at the unstoppable imperial movement of (forced) migration of objects and people in different circuits and the destruction of the worlds of which they were part, as well as at the transformation of these worlds into construction sites where everything could be made into raw material."